isavialard/TweetNaCl_binding/README.md

 ## Low level binding

-The package tweetnacl_h.ads is a low level binding used as an interface between C and Ada.
+The package tweetnacl_binding.ads is a low level binding used as an interface between C and Ada.
 It was generated using the  Ada spec dump compiler, then modified in order to avoid using pointers to pass the arguments.
 More types were created to take advantage of Ada strong typing, and the functions declared have been limited by pre- and post-conditions to ensure they are used with array of the right sizes, and sometimes padded with zeros on the first 32 bytes.

 ## High level binding

-The package tweetnaclhl.ads and tweetnaclhl.adb is a higher level binding than tweetnacl_h.ads, which comply with the limitations enforced by SPARK.
+The package tweetnacl_interface.ads and tweetnacl_interface.adb is a higher level binding than tweetnacl_binding.ads, which comply with the limitations enforced by SPARK.
 Thus one can use the SPARK tools for formal verification.
 They can check if the programs declared in tweetnaclhl.ads are used as they are meant to be, with the right arguments and in the right order.

 ## Description of the programs